amndongozi/Molson-Coors-Recommender-System/README.md

 🧪 Baseline

-19.07% of Budweiser customers already purchased Molson — this served as the baseline conversion rate
+- 19.07% of Budweiser customers already purchased Molson — this served as the baseline conversion rate

-We used this to measure lift for each model
+- We used this to measure lift for each model

 🤖 Models Tested

-Popularity-Based (best performance)
+- Popularity-Based (best performance)

-Item-Based & User-Based CF
+- Item-Based & User-Based CF

-Content-Based (TF-IDF)
+- Content-Based (TF-IDF)

-ALS (Matrix Factorization)
+- ALS (Matrix Factorization)

-BPR (Bayesian Personalized Ranking)
+- BPR (Bayesian Personalized Ranking)

-Naive Bayes Classifier

 🏆 Results